RasaHQ/rasa/docs/docs/reference/rasa/core/tracker_store.md

 class SQLEvent(Base)
 ```

-Represents an event in the SQL Tracker Store
+Represents an event in the SQL Tracker Store.

 #### get\_db\_url